CV:

 • Weak gravitational lensing analysis of COSMOS, the largest ever survey with HST.
 My resulting map of dark matter appeared in the Guiness book of World Records, London Science Museum, Japanese National Science Museum, New York Museum of Modern Art, and elsewhere.

 • Principal Investigator of the international STEP2 programme.
-For the first time, this brought together all weak lensing reasearch groups worldwide, and optimised methods for the precision measurement of galaxy shapes.
+For the first time, this brought together all weak lensing research groups worldwide, and optimised methods for the precision measurement of galaxy shapes.

 • Lead developer of shapelets image manipulation and analysis method.
 My accompanying software package now has many users worldwide.
 As well as weak lensing, it has also been applied to problems in such diverse fields as sunspot analysis, galaxy morphology evolution, chemical molecular structure, biological cell networks, brain lesions in neuroscience, and other pattern recognition.